doctor-g/cs315Fa24/week1.md

 ## Evaluation

-A satisfactory submission will demonstrate all essential goals.
+A satisfactory submission will meet all essential goals.

 ### Essential goals: